Etienne66/CDVD-TSP/README.md

     * Refer to project [pytorch_memonger](https://github.com/prigoyal/pytorch_memonger/)
     * This frees up more GPU Memory allowing a larger `--batch_size` or `--patch_size`.
     * Takes longer if the `--batch_size` is not changed, but if it is increased it can take less time for the same amount of data.
-      * For a Stage 2 model with a patch size of 256, an 8GB card can only do a batch size of 3 but with checkpointing it can do at least 10.
+      * For a Stage 2 model with a patch size of 256, an 8GB card can only do a batch size of 3 but with checkpointing it can do 13 (however batch size 10 is faster).
     * Using a larger `--patch_size` results in a more stable total loss and less chance there is a sudden gain in loss that does not recover quickly.
 This should result in fewer epochs before reaching convergence.
     * As a side note: The `optimizer.pt` and `scheduler.pt` files are about half the size as well.
   * Changed loss calculation to be per stage instead of just one loss for a Stage 2 or Stage 3 model per iteration.
 See wiki